ALLEN Coaching

 Answer:

-To prove: PQRS is a square
+To prove: PQRS is a square.

 In

-From equation 1 and 2 we get
+From equations 1 and 2, we get

 Similarly, in

-From equation 4 and 5 we get
+From equations 4 and 5, we get

-From equation 3 and 6 we get
+From equations 3 and 6, we get

 Thus, all sides are equal